maniospas/smoll/docs/std.md

 16. arena is out of space
 2. null pointer
 3. division by zero
-8. iteration end
-9. iterator range
-58. can only place vectors on contiguous buffers
+59. can only place vectors on contiguous buffers
-59. cannot place vectors on buffer offsets
+60. cannot place vectors on buffer offsets
 15. out of bounds

 ### div - vector division
-*Defined in: std/sci/vec.s line 142*
+*Defined in: std/sci/vec.s line 147*

 Grabs an FLOATS for the result as an effect.